 FLIGHTS: My flight from Manchester to Tenerife was £200, with no luggage or seating, with the almighty / dreaded Ryanair.

 So, £200 each.
-My parents paid extra for legroom and cases.
+My parents paid extra for legroom and cases for them.
 It was a year of giving ‘experiences’ for presents that year!

 SPENDS: I’m afraid I have no idea how much I spent, but with the balcony we had we did have quite a few meals at home.
 That saved a bit.
 Also, we didn’t really go out in the evening.
 In Radazul there wasn’t much to do.
 And with the 5 of us, we had everything we needed at home.